jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 311 Implications of liability to arrest and detention
 Where a person is liable to arrest and detention under this Part,— (a) the person may be subject to the 4-hour limited detention by an immigration officer provided for in section 312:
-  (b) the person may be arrested and detained without warrant for a period not exceeding 96 hours by a constable in accordance with section 313:
+  (b) the person may be arrested and detained without warrant by a constable in accordance with section 313 for no longer than 96 hours (or, for a member of a mass arrival group, no longer than allowed by section 313(2)﻿(b)﻿(ii)):
   (c) an immigration officer may agree to residence and reporting requirements with the person in accordance with section 315:
   (d) the person may be detained in custody under a warrant of commitment:
   (e) the person may be released on conditions under section 320.